 Model File Formats

-The Gurobi optimizer works with a variety of file formats:
+The Gurobi Optimizer works with a variety of text file formats:

 - The MPS, REW, LP, RLP, ILP, OPB DLP, and DUA formats are used to hold optimization models.

 - The MST format is used to hold MIP start data.
 Importing this data into a MIP model allows optimization to start with a known feasible solution.